Scorocode/scorocode-docs-en/docs/Java/java.md

 }
 ```

-Make sure, that gradle looking for a libraries in the `jcenter` repository, that recommended by Goolge (and includes `maven` libraries):
+Make sure that Gradle is looking for libraries in the `jcenter` repository, recommended by Goolge (it includes `maven` libraries):

 ```java
 repositories {